MicrosoftDocs/office-developer-client-docs/docs/outlook/pia/how-to-display-the-task-request-items-sent-to-a-recipient.md

 - csharp
 ---

-# How to: Display the Task Request Items Sent to a Recipient
+# Display the Task Request Items Sent to a Recipient

 This example shows how to display all of the task request items that are in a recipient's Inbox.